mich153/C-practice/README.md

-Practice in C programming language.
+# Practice in the C programming language
 There are tic-tac-toe game, and solutions for problems from LeetCode website.